Who Plans On Getting Sunburned? Nobody.

 – Products that have artificial fragrances, colorants, synthetics, additives and even chlorinated water.

 – Using anything with a petroleum base; traps in the heat and restricts your skins breathability.

-– Not showering or bathing due to exhaustion; showering is your skins chance to cleanse and rehydrate.
+– Not showering / bathing due to exhaustion; this is your skins chance to cleanse and rehydrate.

 – More sun exposure: try to avoid direct sunlight, even reflected sunlight can make sunburn worse.

 – Irritation from clothes: look for thin, light material clothing for keeping your sunburn protected.